UoA-eResearch/git-novice/learners/setup.md

 ## Installing Git

-This workshop relies on an installation of Git.
+This workshop relies on an installation of Git and a GitHub account.
 Follow these instructions for installing Git for various operating systems.

 ### Windows